EtherealCraft/DynamicDropRateCalculator/README.md

 - Max Items Mode:
     - Will roll each item from top to bottom once, with each either being success or failure, outputting multiple items.

-## Statistics:
+## User Options:
 Take in possible statistical parameters such as:
- - Repeatedly ask for lootbox item name and chance
+ - Allow users to create boxes from scratch.
  - Rolls per drop/lootbox (kem rolls 3 times)
  - Rolls per day (range or static number)
  - Uses CSV for creating and storing loot boxes.